MoserMichael/myenv/README.md

 # short description of aliases and scripts

 ```
-     aboutgitarchive show all sort of stuff about the current git repository
                  ctg build ctags for all c++ source files under current direcory
          dockerclean delete everything in docker registry
   dockercleanunnamed clean out unused stuff to free up disk space.